sethlewis93/js-100-101/lesson-6/twenty-one/game-decomposition.md

     - 8 corresponds to card "10" from the deck
     - Check: is `deck[10][1]` > 0 ?
     - If so: decremenent that element by 1 and push `deck[10][0][amountInHand]` to the participant's deck

+### MUTATE THE DECK OF CARDS

+- Get the value of the second index of the card object's key
+- Set that value as itself decremented by 1

+### ACCOUNTING FOR CARDS

+- Both participants are initially dealt a hand of two cards.
+- The player can see their 2 cards, but can only see one of the dealer's cards.

+## PLAYER'S TURN: HIT OR STAY?

+- Prompt the player to decide whether they will hit or stay.